StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 ```
 [qiime demux summarize command explained](url)

+Download the output QZV file onto your computer and upload the file into [QIIME 2 View]((https://view.qiime2.org/).
+This visualization is similar to the FastQC reports, except it takes into account all of your raw reads when determining the quality scores.
+Try to get familiar with the interactive quality plots in this visualization.

 ## Step : Analyze FastQC

 Analyzing the quality of your raw data can be crucial during the QIIME2 pipeline as poor quality reads might necessitate tweaking the steps you take in the pipeline.
 If you have a FastQC report on your samples, please take the time to assess the overall quality of your reads.